rwth-i6/returnn/docs/getting_started/tech_overview.rst

 Technological Overview
 ======================

-RETURNN is a machine learning toolkit that can be used as standalone application or framework for training and running sequential neural network architectures.
+RETURNN is a machine learning toolkit that can be used as standalone application or Python framework for training and running sequential neural network architectures.

+For an overview of the core concepts behind RETURNN, see the slides of `our Interspeech 2020 tutorial about machine learning frameworks including RETURNN <https://www-i6.informatik.rwth-aachen.de/publications/download/1154/Zeyer--2020.pdf>`__.

 The main tasks of RETURNN are:

     - Network construction, i.e. definition of the computation graph